Hand tendon repair

-The repaired tendon will usually be back to full strength after about 12 weeks, but it can take up to 6 months to regain the full range of movement.
+The repaired tendon will usually be back to full strength after about 12 weeks.
+But, it can take up to 6 months to regain the full range of movement.
 In some cases, it may never be possible to move the affected finger or thumb as much as before it was damaged.

 In general, most people are able to:

-- resume sporting activities after 10-12 weeks
+- resume sporting activities after 10 to 12 weeks

 Your hand therapist or surgeon will be able to give you a more detailed estimate of your likely recovery time.

 It's vital that you follow all the instructions and advice given to you about the use of your hands during your recovery period.
 If you attempt to use the repaired tendons before they've fully healed, it could cause the repair to rupture (break or split).